Law Honours (11289.1)

-Please utilize Inclusion and Engagement for providing evidence in support of extensions.
+Please utilise Inclusion and Engagement for providing evidence in support of extensions.

-Please work in close consultation with your supervisor as per the Timeline provided elsewhere in this Unit Outline and in Canvas.
+Please work in close consultation with your supervisor as per the Timetable provided elsewhere in this Unit Outline and in Canvas.
 The only other formal requirement in addition to working on, and submitting on time, your thesis, is a mid-semester progress report to your Unit Convener.
-See details in Timeline.
+See details in Timetable.

 Required IT skills